 For something less elaborate, less traditional, and considerably less pricey, head to the Marais where plenty of Jewish delis will be open or to the 13th arrondissement's Quartier Asiatique (Chinatown) around Place d'Italie for tasty Chinese and Vietnamese food.

-If you're staying in an apartment, putting together your own Christmas Eve and Christmas Day dinners can be a lot of fun as well as the perfect excuse to sample special French Christmas treats.
 Seek out specialties in your neighborhood shops, or head over to Bon Marche's La Grande Épicerie de Paris (38, rue de Sèvres, 7th arr, or 80, rue de Passy, 16th arr) where you'll be surrounded by tempting displays of foie gras and caviar, glistening sides of salmon, and the world's finest Champagnes.

-Don't want to cook?
-Head to the prepared food section and buy a rotisserie chicken or duck, roasted potatoes, already-cooked veggies, microwave-ready hors d'oeuvres, and everything else you need for a gourmet meal.
-Or go to the nearest Picard, where everything is flash-frozen and all you'll need to do is heat and serve.
+Or for even more choices, go to the nearest Picard, where everything is flash-frozen and all you'll need to do is heat and serve.
 Most stores stay open until 7pm on Christmas Eve (verify before you go in case of last minute changes) but are closed on Christmas Day.

 If you wait to shop until Christmas Day itself, you still won't starve.
 A few bakeries in each area will be open until early afternoon, and the tiny epiceries crammed with basics such as cheese, fruit, and wine found in most neighborhoods may stay open all day.
-In the 6th arrondissement, you can buy wonderful breads, gourmet prepared foods, and superb pastries including Bûche de Noël at Maison Mulot (76 Rue de Seine) until 6pm.

 And for Christmas dinner dessert, a traditional (and delicious) Bûche de Noël yule log cake is a must!